 When is Breath of the Wild 2's release date?

-Despite our hopes, it's likely not this year.
-The original game was revealed at E3 2014 and that didn't launch until March 2017, so it seems unlikely we'll see the game in 2020, especially given the inevitable delays across the industry due to the COVID-19 pandemic.
+Despite our hopes, it may well not be this year.
+The original game was revealed at E3 2014 and that didn't launch until March 2017, so given the inevitable delays across the industry due to the COVID-19 pandemic, we wouldn't be surprised if it doesn't arrive until 2022.

 On the other hand, Breath of the Wild 2 is building off an established base.
 Zelda boss Eiji Aonuma was behind Majora's Mask — a game similarly built using the engine of its predecessor — and that only took a year to develop.
 Of course, that was a long time ago and game development has become a much more complex beast.